Kwameoduro/APIAutomationWithJenkins/README.md

-# FakeStore API Test Automation
+# FakeStore API Test Automation With Jenkins

 ##  Overview
 This project automates API testing for the [FakeStore API](https://fakestoreapi.com/) using **REST Assured** and **JUnit 5**.